-Conjunctivitis (pink eye) in dogs & cats
+Conjunctivitis in dogs and cats

-Conjunctivitis is the inflammation of the thin, moist layer of tissue called the conjunctiva – can affect cats and dogs as well as humans.
+Conjunctivitis – the inflammation of the thin, moist layer of tissue called the conjunctiva – can affect cats and dogs as well as humans.
 The conjunctiva is the white part of the eye, and this condition is one of the most common among our furry friends.

 Signs and symptoms of conjunctivitis

-- Redness and puffy eyelids.
-Your pet’s eye(s) may look sore and irritated.
+- Redness and puffy eyelids - Your pet’s eye(s) may look sore and irritated.

-- Continual squinting and excessive blinking.
-These are further attempts to relieve the irritation.
+- Continual squinting and excessive blinking - These are further attempts to relieve the irritation.

 If you observe any of these symptoms, it’s important that you take your pet to the vet.
 Always talk to your vet to get to the root cause of your pet’s eye discharge, because some problems can result in blindness or loss of an eye if left untreated.

 Diagnosis and treatment